ibm-cloud-docs/containers/cs_firewall.md

   </tbody>
   </table>

-  If you must use a Kubernetes version or plug-in version that does not support private service endpoints for {{site.data.keyword.Bluemix_full_notm}} persistent storage, or if you want to use {{site.data.keyword.cos_full_notm}} without HMAC authentication, allow egress access through your firewall to IBM Cloud infrastructure (SoftLayer):
+  If you must use a Kubernetes version or plug-in version that does not support private service endpoints for {{site.data.keyword.Bluemix_notm}} persistent storage, or if you want to use {{site.data.keyword.cos_full_notm}} without HMAC authentication, allow egress access through your firewall to IBM Cloud infrastructure (SoftLayer):
   - Allow all egress network traffic on TCP port 443.
   - Allow access to the IBM Cloud infrastructure (SoftLayer) IP range for the zone that your cluster is in for both the [**Front-end (public) network**](/docs/infrastructure/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#frontend-public-network) and [**Back-end (private) Network**](/docs/infrastructure/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#backend-private-network).
 To find the zone of your cluster, run `ibmcloud ks clusters`.